 It’s only during my conversation with Lori White, just minutes before we leave the city to head home, that I’m finally able to put a finger on exactly what it is that makes Asheville a Mecca for such a diverse assemblage of artists and intellectuals.

 “The Boomers grew up trying hard to change the world,” White laments.
 “We wanted to make it a peaceful, sustainable place.
 In our generation, we were unable to effect that change.”

 But here you have natural beauty all around you, in a vibrant city which is a haven of art and music.
 [It’s] powered by these inventive young people doing their own thing– making their own bread, growing organic vegetables and fruits, foraging for mushrooms.
 This is like Disneyland for real, thinking adults.”

 And that’s when it hits me: Asheville may be the one town in the southeastern United States in which the counter-cultural revolution actually worked.

 The question remains whether the city will be able to continue its current rate of growth without losing what made it special in the first place.
 Or, as Bryan King says, “How do we evolve without losing the area’s soul?”

-With big brands like Sierra Nevada and New Belgium opening breweries in the River Arts District over the past 5 years, numerous big hotels currently on the drawing board for downtown Asheville, and new restaurants popping up like weeds, the city will soon find out if “progress” and “progressives” can peacefully co-exist.
+With big brands like Sierra Nevada and New Belgium opening breweries alone the river over the past 5 years, numerous big hotels currently on the drawing board for downtown Asheville, and new restaurants popping up like weeds, the city will soon find out if “progress” and “progressives” can peacefully co-exist.